 22.02.12.
 Post quake road works, cnr Breezes Rd / Avondale Rd

-At 12.51 pm, 22.02.11 quake time, I snapped road signs on the corner of Avonside Dr / Breezes Rd.
+At 12.51 pm, 22.02.11 quake time, I snapped road signs, cnr Avonside Dr / Breezes Rd.
 Canada geese flew in V formation high above.

-I expected in a year or so's time, that most Avondale red zone houses, near Avon River, would've been demolished.
+I expected in a year or so's time, that most Avondale red zone houses, near Avon River, would be demolished.
 Once people left, nature quickly took over: tall weeds & grass everywhere & lush plant growth.

 The ghastly thing about Avondale I wandered, was that a year ago the houses were lived in.
-A year later, just ghost houses.
+A year later, just quake trashed, ghost houses, demolition sites & weedy gardens.

 22.02.12.
 Quake anniversary, Canada geese, V formation flying over Avon River, cnr Breezes Rd / Avonside Dr

 22.02.12.
-Quake anniversary flowers in road cones, Avonside Dr. Avon River raised stop bank & red zone Locksley Ave behind
+Quake anniversary flowers in orange, plastic, road cones, Avonside Dr. Avon River raised stop bank & red zone Locksley Ave behind

 22.02.12.
 Quake trashed, abandoned house, cnr Pembroke St / Avonside Dr. Blue water pipe on pavement